rudalkunwar/GarbageComplaintSystem/README.md

 4. Run this project as http://localhost/GarbageComplaintSystem/public/

+## Important Note:
+Please be aware that to successfully use the mailing features in this application, you must configure the email settings in XAMPP correctly.
+Failure to do so may result in certain actions not functioning as expected.

 ## Default Admin Login Credentials

 To access the admin panel, you can use the following default login credentials: